jprchlik/find_contaminated_darks/README.md

 First, is make this script executable by typing chmod a+x run_dark_checks.csh.
 Then you need to update the HOME variable at the top of the directory to be your HOME directory.
-Finally, you need to follow instructions at https://developers.google.com/google-apps/calendar/quickstart/python to get google calendar API for your email address.
+Finally, you need to follow instructions at https://developers.google.com/google-apps/calendar/quickstart/python to get the google calendar API for your email address and the associated python packages.

 find_dark_runs.py
 -----------------
 This program requires the google calendar API referenced above, but other than that is quite simple.
-The program searches the calendar for the string calib3:darks and sends the day to get_dark_files.py and the year,month to c-shell script.
+The program searches the calendar for the string calib3:dark and sends the day to get_dark_files.py and the year,month to c-shell script, which the c-shell script uses to pass to idl functions.

 get_dark_files.py
 -----------------
 This program is the work horse for obtaining the darks from JSOC.
 It takes the time from find_dark_runs.py and whether you are seeking complexA or simpleB darks (find_dark_runs asks for both).
 The program then gets the timeline text from Lockheed, which it parses to find start and stop times for OBSIDs corresponding to the selected dark.
-Next, it uses the time frame found in the timeline to query JSOC iris level1 using the drms module in python.
+Next, it uses the time frame found in the timeline to query JSOC iris level1 using the drms module in python ([will need to install drms](https://github.com/kbg/drms)).
 Once the JSOC query finishes,
 the program downloads the files and renames them according to a previous file naming convention for convince.
+Versions of the program after September 17, 2018 require a parameter file in the current directory called "parameter_file".
+This file contains three lines in the order below (use help(get_dark_files) for more information:
+Line1: email address registered with JSOC (e.g. email@email.org)
+Line2: A base directory containing the level 1 IRIS dark files.
+The program will concatenate YYYY/MM/simpleb/ or YYYY/MM/complexa/ onto the base directory
+Line3: A base directory containing the level 0 IRIS dark files.
+The program will concatenate simpleb/YYYY/MM/ or complexa/YYYY/MM/ onto the base directory

+An example parameter file exists in the current directory.

 do_lev1to0_darks
 ----------------